-View the 2019-2020 Amarillo ISD assessment calendar (PDF opens in new window) for dates and details regarding our State mandated testing, District testing, and college preparatory testing.
+View the 2023-2024 Amarillo ISD assessment calendar, updated 8-7-2023, (PDF opens in new window) for dates and details regarding our State mandated testing, District testing, and college preparatory testing.

 Students in grades 3 – 8 will participate in the State of Texas Assessment of Academic Readiness (STAAR) exams.
 Students in each grade will be assessed in reading and in mathematics.

 Additionally, students in grades 4 and 7 will be administered a writing exam, students in grades 5 and 8 will be given a science exam, and students in grade 8 will be given a social studies exam.

 High school students who initially entered grade 9 on or after Fall 2011 will participate in the STAAR/End of Course (EOC) assessments.
 EOC exams include English 1, English 2, Algebra 1, Biology, and United States History.
 Students enrolled in an EOC course, but not attending high school, will be required to take the applicable exam.